chevere/docs/packages/danky.md

 # Danky

+Namespace `Chevere\Danky`

 ![Danky](../src/packages/danky/danky-logo.svg)

-The `Chevere/Danky` package provides a typed PHP template system.
+The Danky package provides a typed PHP template system.

 👏 With this package you can create re-usable, strict, highly-testable templates that work as classes.